-The fees for the first two SEEs are included in the MTSA tuition and fees.
-Any additional retakes are at the student's expense.
+The fees for the student's taking of the SEE exam twice are including in the MTSA tuition and fees.
+Any additional retaking of the SEE exam are taken at the student's expense.

 ADDITIONAL SEE INFORMATION:

 The SEE is a valuable tool to gauge progress in the education program, assess knowledge of anesthesia practice, and to prepare students for the National Certifying Examination (NCE) experience.
 The exam is 240 computer adapted questions covering these four domain levels: Basic Sciences; Equipment, Instrumentation and Technology; Basic Principles of Anesthesia; Advanced Principles of Anesthesia.
 The SEE is administered at approved testing sites across the nation.
 Data from the SEE will be reviewed and each student will receive counsel regarding knowledge areas that need further study and review.